Emailing a prospect for the first time can be a little scary.

 2) “Hi [name],”

 My colleague recently received an email that started with, “Dear [[contact first name]].”
 Needless to say, she didn’t respond.
-Including the recipient's name in your email is a great way to grab their attention early, and make it clear that this email is specifically meant for them.
+Including the recipient's name in your email -- and double-checking to make sure the personalization tokens worked -- is a great way to grab their attention early, and make it clear that this email is specifically meant for them.

 3) “It looks like you’re attempting to do [X].
 Is that correct?”